ozgithub-privet/Hotel/README.md

 # Hotel
-this is for my Hotel assinmant
+Hi Ofir hope this find you well , this is for my Hotel assinmant as requested.